-- Creativity skills
+- Creativity skills.

-- Exploratory and investigation skills
+- Exploratory and investigation skills.

 - ICT skills including:

-- Creating and editing your own images
+- Creating and editing your own images,

-- Creating your own video content
+- Creating your own video and audio content,

-- An ability to learn how to use new software through exploration
+- An ability to learn how to use new software through exploration.

-- Communication and problem solving skills
+- Communication and problem solving skills.

-- Developing Photoshop and Illustrator skills to develop high quality graphics to meet a range of design briefs. - Learning to use more complex video editing skills like masking and green screening. - Creating and editing videos to meet a range of design briefs. - Using CAD in programs like Blender to create 3D objects. - Developing storyboards to plan what will happen in a video or computer game.
+- Developing Photoshop and Illustrator skills to develop high quality graphics to meet a range of design briefs. - Learning to use more complex video editing skills like masking and green screening. - Creating and editing videos to meet a range of design briefs. - Developing storyboards to plan what will happen in digital sequences.

 This is a course focused on developing your practical skills.
-As such, 60% of your final grade will come from Controlled Assessment completed for units 2 and 3.
+As such, 60% of your final grade will come from Controlled Assessment completed for units R094 and R098.
 In total, you will need to complete two substantial practical projects based on scenarios written by the exam board.
 These extended projects will allow you to demonstrate the skills you have developed in digital imaging, video editing and Computer Aided Design.